afombravo/2FAST2Q/README.md

 ## Output

-Upon completion, several files should be seen in the indicated output folder (when running in default mode only c, d (only in cmd line mode), and e will be kept):
+Upon completion, several files should be seen in the indicated output folder (when running in default mode only b, c (only in cmd line mode), and d will be kept):

-	a.
-The uncompressed “*.fastq” files;

-	b. “*_reads.csv” files corresponding to the read counts per feature per inputted sequencing file;
+	a. “*_reads.csv” files corresponding to the read counts per feature per inputted sequencing file;

+	b.
+A “compiled_stats.csv” containing all the relevant input/output information about the 2FAST2Q analysis;

 	c.
-A “compiled_stats.csv” containing all the relevant input/output information about the 2FAST2Q analysis;
+A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample;

 	d.
-A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample;

-	e.
 A “compiled.csv” file with the compilation of all the read counts per feature in all the inputted files.
 Use this latter in the next steps of the data analysis pipeline.

 ### Short Explanation